Brad Templeton Home

 Court of Public Opinion

 It's easily possible that the damage consequences of an accident could be minor compared to the concerns for the image of the maker of the car.
 A number of history lessons suggest there is a minefield here.
 Rumours that Toyota cars had a problem with their gas pedal software that caused uncontrolled surprise accelerations appeared on the front pages of newspapers.
 The later reports that showed there was no problem were put on page 22.
+(The later reports that the systems were designed shoddily may have been covered even less but the settlement got back on the front pages.)

 It's clear that fatalities involving machines bring up a lot of press attention, and strong reaction.
 Accidents with people movers or elevators usually involve several days of shutdown, even though -- perhaps because -- these accidents are extremely rare and fatalities even rarer.